Meno Relief & Your Diet

 Diet can impact a woman’s menopause symptoms in both a positive and negative way

-“The rule of thumb is to eat as close to the natural state as possible.
+Processed foods: “The rule of thumb is to eat as close to the natural state as possible.
 “If it comes in a bag or plastic wrapper, try to avoid those kinds of foods because most likely those are very processed foods.”

 Refined carbohydrates: For instance, white rice, pasta, and potatoes, are linked to spikes in blood sugar and an increase in insulin resistance—and hot flashes.
 Instead, opt for whole grains such as brown rice.
 Cut back on sugary foods like cookies, cakes, and candy.